Gus-Bonilla/saucedemo.com_testing_project/README.md

 >
 >This project has the following test cases:
 >
 > - Log-In test case (with a valid user).
+> - Invalid Log-In test case (with an invalid user).
+> - Log-Out test case.
-> - Add a product to the cart (in this case the product is the "Sauce Labs Onesie").
+> - Add a product to the cart test case (in this case the product is the "Sauce Labs Onesie").

 ---